New EnglandFarm Guide

 Yes.
 The compact geography makes it easy to pick berries and still leave room for another stop.

-Should I call before going?
+Should I call the farm?

-Yes.
+Yes when the farm posts a crop line.
 Strawberry availability changes quickly, and small farms can sell through ripe rows fast.